nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Software System: Delivery App**

-**Use case: UC11 - Find all delivery entries by the keyword(s).**
+**Use case: UC11 - Find all delivery entries by the specified criteria.**

+**Criteria: Name, Telephone Number, Address, Date**

 **Actor: Delivery driver (app user)**

 **Guarantees:**

-* Getting the list of existing delivery entries with details containing the specified keyword(s).
+* Getting the list of existing delivery entries with details containing the specified keyword related to the given criterion.

 **MSS**

-1. User requests to see all delivery entries with the matching keyword(s).
+1. User requests to see all delivery entries with the matching keywords related to a given criteria..
-2. Delivery App lists out all existing delivery entries with details containing the specified keyword(s).
+2. Delivery App lists out all existing delivery entries with details containing the specified keyword matching the said criterion.

    Use case ends.